-To advise members of the receipt of a petition, with more than 1,000 signatures, urging the council not to allocate Green Belt land at Manor Lane, Slyne-with-Hest/Bolton-le-Sands parishes for development purposes.
+To advise members of the receipt of a petition, with 213 signatures, urging the council not to allocate land at Denny Beck, Quernmore Parish, for development purposes in the forthcoming Local Plan.

 This report is public

 RECOMMENDATIONS

 (1) That, although the petition contains sufficient signatures to trigger a Council debate in accordance with the Petition Scheme, Council should, in order to avoid prejudicing the preparation of a Local Plan for Lancaster District, defer full consideration of the issue until a draft Local Plan is debated in due course.